-Figure 2 is a partial bug report network that shows the dependency between the Heidi bug (report number 121084 in bold) and other related bugs we studied in this paper.
-The dates of reporting are indicated in brackets below the bug identifiers for each single report.
-Some bug reports are mentioned as 'collections' and the dates of reporting are shown as range.
-Double-headed arrows are used to show duplication of bug reports, and single-headed arrows are used to show dependency.
-The Heidi-bug has 60 duplicates, and it directly depends on the resolution of the report (89419) and blocks 6 other reports.
+Figure 2 is a partial bug report network that shows the dependency between the Heidi bug (report number 121084 in bold) and other related bugs we studied in this article.
+The dates of reporting are indicated in parentheses below the bug identifiers for each single report.
+Some bug reports are mentioned as 'collections' and the dates of reporting are shown as a range.
+Double-headed arrows are used to show duplication of bug reports and singleheaded arrows are used to show dependency.
+The Heidi bug has 60 duplicates, and it directly depends on the resolution of the report (89419) and blocks six other reports.